YPares/arpligner/README.md

   I recommend to use some sort of beat quantizer on your chord channel before Arpligner, and to play around with the various settings until you get a satisfying result.
-- Note-off events are tricky to handle right, and the plugin's internal state will be fully refreshed every time it's reloaded, so if that happens it may lose track of some notes.
-If you ever get stuck notes, stop all MIDI data coming to Arpligner and disable/re-enable the plugin.
 - I would love to be able to support MPE in patterns: given in Multi-instance mode you can use as many channels as you want for your patterns, this would allow you to play your patterns on any MPE instrument, with glides, polyphonic bends, expression changes, etc, record them and be able to keep these in your final arpeggios while re-using them over a different harmony :).
 Sadly my JUCE skills are not up to this task yet, but any help is welcome!

 [^1]: I use Bitwig and the piano roll editor and MIDI operators to manipulate
       notes are just so much better and so much more flexible than everything I've seen in plugins

 [^2]: And if someone ever makes a jazz jam session out of that, definitely
       record it and send me the video ^^

+[^3]: **WARNING:** In some cases, automation of some of these parameters while
+      Arpligner is processing notes may cause stuck notes, please report an issue here if this happens to you, preferably with a set of MIDI files that will help me reproduce the problem